-In Fort Collins, you can vape indoors and smoke outside at the Shrangri-La Inn at Gaia’s Farm and Gardens.
+In Fort Collins, you can vape indoors and smoke outside at the Shangri-La Inn at Gaia’s Farm and Gardens.
 This old farmhouse also includes access to gardens, a petting zoo, a koi pond, flowers, fruit trees, and mountain views.
 But beware: Because not every hotel offers this “luxury,” many of the 420-friendly lodgings and private homes have steep rates, especially around mid-April.

 08 of 12

-Pair Yoga with Cannabis
+Pair Yoga With Cannabis